Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Method

-\textbf{1st Reference for Feature-Level Enhancement.} We describe the 1st Reference Aggregation module in detail.
-As shown in the bottom left of Fig.~\ref{fig:method}, given the multi-scale query features $\scriptstyle\boldsymbol{F}_Q=\big\{\boldsymbol{x}^l_Q\big\}_{l=1}^L$ and support features $\scriptstyle\boldsymbol{F}_S^{nk}=\left\{\boldsymbol{x}^l_S\right\}_{l=1}^L$ ($n=1, \ldots, N,k=1, \ldots, K$), where $\boldsymbol{L}$ denotes the feature levels, a weight-shared multi-head deformable attention~\cite{zhu2020deformable} first encodes them into the same feature space, obtaining $\boldsymbol{F}_Q$ and $\boldsymbol{F}_S$.
-The exact features of support instances are separated from the background and other instances through mask pooling with ground truth masks on the support features of each scale, respectively.
-Then the dynamic class centers for all support classes are obtained by averaging all scales per image and $K$ examples per class, given by: \end{singlespace} \begin{footnotesize}
+\textbf{First Reference for Feature-Level Enhancement.} As shown in Fig.~\ref{fig:first}, we first use the Mask2Former encoder to extract multi-scale features.
+Given the multi-scale features from the query image $\scriptstyle{F}_Q=\big\{{x}^l_Q\big\}_{l=1}^L$ and support features $\scriptstyle{F}_S^{nk}=\left\{{x}^l_S\right\}_{l=1}^L$ ($n=1, \ldots, N,k=1, \ldots, K$) (where $L$ denotes the feature level), a weight-shared multi-head deformable attention~\cite{zhu2020deformable} first encodes them into the same feature space, obtaining ${F}^{'}_Q$ and ${F}^{'}_S$.
+The features of support instances are separated from the background and other instances through mask pooling with ground truth masks on the support features of each scale, respectively.
+Then, the adaptive class prototypes for all support classes are obtained by averaging all scales per image and $K$ examples per class: